KlausLex/arl25_toh/README.md

-This is the project directory for arl25-toh
+This is my personal project repository for arl25-toh.

+Visit the group repository [here](https://github.com/13ernhard/RobotLearningAdvanced).